How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 If the certificate is close to expiry, the seller may need to renew or clarify what they intend to do before the sale goes through.

-If the buyer wants the plate on their vehicle, they may need to be added as a nominee on the V778.
+If the buyer wants to assign the plate to their vehicle, they may need to be added as a nominee.

 The seller can do this via DVLA (online or by post).

-Alternatively, the buyer can use the certificate directly if DVLA still allows assignment without nomination (depends on the specific document and current DVLA rules).
+Alternatively, the buyer may be able to use the certificate directly depending on the document type and DVLA rules at the time.

-The seller must send the original V778 to the buyer (never just a photocopy).
+The seller must send the original V778 to the buyer (not a photocopy).

-AuctionMyPlate may ask for proof that this has been done before marking a transaction as complete.
+AuctionMyPlate may ask for proof this has been done before marking a transaction complete.

 The buyer then: